chriswein12/h-file/README.md

 <br/>

 ## How it Works
 * The user first signs up for an account that allows them access to their own Profile.
-The profile will allow the user to add a home.

 * Once logged in the user can begin to add homes.
-    * Then from the profile page the user can click on their home and begin to add services, products, and any maintenence their home has had.
+    * From the profile page the user can click on their home and begin to add services, products, and any maintenence their home has had.

 * The user can then log off the website and log back in whenever they would like to see any services their home has had or add more services.

-* That is it a simple, fast and effective way to keep track of all your homes updates and past purchases.
+* That is it, a simple, fast and effective way to keep track of all your home's updates and past purchases.